mariocd10/knowledgebase/Design/Color Theory.md

 | cyan	| hsl(180, 100%, 50%) |
 | blue	| hsl(240, 100%, 50%) |
 | magenta	| hsl(300, 100%, 50%) |

+## Color Gradient
+Applying a color on HTML elements is not limited to one flat hue.
+CSS provides the ability to use color transitions, otherwise known as gradients, on elements.
+This is accessed through the background property's linear-gradient() function.
+Here is the general syntax:

+background: linear-gradient(gradient_direction, color 1, color 2, color 3, ...);

+The first argument specifies the direction from which color transition starts - it can be stated as a degree, where 90deg makes a vertical gradient and 45deg is angled like a backslash.
+The following arguments specify the order of colors used in the gradient.

+Example:
+`background: linear-gradient(90deg, red, yellow, rgb(204, 204, 255));`